 - The Approach System: The system that enables us to fall in love with our children, to crave to be with them and to become completely absorbed in them.
-Not surprisingly, this system is associated with the release of oxytocin (the ‘love hormone’).
+This system is associated with the release of oxytocin (colloquially known as the ‘love hormone’).

 - The Reward System: The system that enables mutual delight and attunement when a parent interacts with their child.
 This system is associated with the release of dopamine (the ‘addictive hormone’).